nico1234945/flash-fiction-db/README.md

 Magazines must publish short fiction that is 1500 words or fewer.
 Please **do** contact me if I have missed a magazine which publishes fiction of this length, so long as it meets the other criteria.

+Magazines must not publish stories behind a paywall.
+This is a practical matter, as I cannot access their stories!

 To start with, I have limited the set of magazines to those which publish genre fiction (science fiction, fantasy, or horror) and which pay authors USD $0.08 or more per word.
 This is mostly a time-saving mechanism.
 If I stick with the project or get more people involved, I am happy to expand that!

+### Anthologies and Collections
+I am not currently tracking flash published in anthologies and collections, since the stories these contain are not typically posted online.

 ### Stories
 Stories must not be written using AI.